Shauna C. Bryce, Esq. is a leading expert in career development, career transition, and career portfolios for lawyers.

 Shauna graduated with honors from The Johns Hopkins University before attending Harvard Law School.
 She practiced in an international law firm based in Manhattan, a regional law firm, and a regulated business.

-In addition to providing one-on-one services through Bryce Legal®, she helps attorneys and law students through well-researched books, articles, and presentations that share a goal: giving prospective job candidates detailed insight on the expectations of those who will be hiring them, as well as how to meet those expectations.
+In addition to providing one-on-one services, she writes well-researched books, articles, and presentations that share a goal: giving prospective job candidates detailed insight on the expectations of those who will be hiring them, as well as how to meet those expectations.

 Shauna brings clients not only her own experiences, but lessons learned from an extensive network of attorneys across sectors and industries.
-For example, to research and write the acclaimed “How To Get A Legal Job: A Guide For New Attorneys And Law School Students,” Shauna interviewed 150+ attorneys.
+For example, to research and write the acclaimed “How To Get A Legal Job: A Guide For New Attorneys And Law School Students,” Shauna interviewed more than 150 attorneys nationwide.
 How To Get A Legal Job® has since expanded into a series of books and a website.
-Her expert advice column, Ask The Hiring Attorney®, is published by Bloomberg Law and circulated to nearly every law school and law student in the nation.
+Her LexisNexis webinars and her expert advice column in Bloomberg Law and the American Bar Association, Ask the Hiring Attorney®, are circulated to nearly every law school and law student in the nation.

-- Writing Samples For Lawyers And Law Students: Proving Your Research, Analysis, And Advocacy Skills. (coming soon!)
+- Writing Samples For Lawyers And Law Students: Proving Your Research, Analysis, And Advocacy Skills

 - Reference Checks, Reference Pages, And Letters Of Recommendation For Lawyers And Law Students: Step In Front Of The Pack And Win Job Offers